A Large-Scale Characterization of How Readers Browse Wikipedia: Discussion

 \subsection{Limitations and future work}

 \xhdr{Limitations} In terms of limitations, we capture navigation paths only via events in the server logs.
 Moving forward, how people engage with content could be more accurately observed via client-side instrumentation.
-The aggregation based on IP and user agent information also has limitations; \eg, we had to discard the sessions of large organizations with shared IP addresses.
+The aggregation based on IP addresses and user agent information also has limitations; \eg, we had to discard the sessions of large organizations with shared IP addresses.

+The navigation logs suggests that Wikipedia fulfills various information needs and readers exhibit diverse navigation patterns.
+Using large-scale digital traces offers important advantages over other methods when we are interested in the quantitative measurement of behavioral phenomena \cite{salganik2019bit}.
+However, purely log-based analysis also has limitations, and it should be considered a complementary, and not a substitutive, approach.
+Previous work indicates that big-data analyses are not immune to biases introduced by algorithmic dynamics \cite{lazer2014parable,wagner2021measuring}, data collection problems, preprocessing errors, and measurement errors \cite{wagner2021measuring,lazer2021meaningful}.

 Finally, we only focused on a single language, English.
 While this already revealed a rich spectrum of phenomena, additional variation can be expected from a comparison across languages \cite{lemmerich_why_2019}.

 \xhdr{Future work} To overcome these limitations, future work should capture the variation in navigation across Wikipedia's over 300 languages.
-Moreover, in order to better serve the different information needs of readers, a better understanding is needed about how patterns in navigation correspond to underlying motivations~\cite{singer_why_2017} or other traits such as curiosity~\cite{Lydon-Staley2021}.
-Finally, in order to capture knowledge seeking more generally, researchers should capture navigation beyond individual platforms to take into account the interdependence of Wikipedia with the rest of the Web.
+Moreover, in order to better serve the different information needs of readers, a better understanding is needed regarding how patterns in navigation correspond to underlying motivations~\cite{singer_why_2017} and other traits such as curiosity~\cite{Lydon-Staley2021}.
+By enriching the behavioral patterns with qualitative feedback, we can better understand user objectives and design ways to facilitate more efficient access to the desired information.

+In line with previous studies \cite{ibanez2022comparison,bilenko2008mining,ibanez2022comparison}, future work should also investigate the relationship between search queries (from external and internal origin) and subsequent navigation behavior on encyclopedic platforms such as Wikipedia.
+Finally, in order to capture encyclopedic information seeking more generally, researchers should capture navigation beyond individual platforms to take into account the interdependence of Wikipedia with the rest of the Web.